DonMVB/aws/AWS_Assoc_SAA_C02.md

 DB instances that are encrypted can't be modified to disable encryption.

 ### 1.16.7.
 RDS Enhanced Monitoring:
 - RDS comes with an Enhanced Monitoring feature.
 Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
 You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+Granularity can be down to 1 second (w/ cost).
 - By default, Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days.
 To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the RDSOSMetrics log group in the CloudWatch console.
 - Take note that there are key differences between CloudWatch and Enhanced Monitoring Metrics.
 CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
 As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work that can be picked up and interpreted as part of the metric.
+- MySQL or MariaDB also offer a "slow_query_log" to find slow runnig querries.

 ## 1.17.
 Aurora